 Marquee Wedding Plan - Where Do I Begin?

-If you don't know where to start and the tick list seems too long, don't worry, we've got you covered.
+So, you don't know where to start and the tick list seems too long.

 The process of organising an event can seem daunting (especially a wedding), but like any problem, once you break it down it becomes much more manageable.
 This Marquee Wedding Plan has been written to help with the initial planning stage so that you can understand the sizing as well as the areas of your wedding reception marquee